MrAdrish18/AdrishMusic/.github/README.md

 ## 👨🏻‍💻 Authors & contributors

-The original setup of this repository is by [Team Yukki](https://github.com/TeamYukki).
+The original setup of this repository is by [Team Adrish](https://github.com/MrAdrish18).

-For a full list of all authors and contributors, see [the contributors page](https://github.com/TeamYukki/YukkiMusicBot/contributors).
+For a full list of all authors and contributors, see [the contributors page](https://github.com/MrAdrish/AdridhMusic/contributors).

 ## ⚠️ Security

-YukkiMusicBot follows good practices of security, but 100% security cannot be assured.
-YukkiMusicBot is provided **"as is"** without any **warranty**.
+AdrishMusicBot follows good practices of security, but 100% security cannot be assured.
+AdrishMusicBot is provided **"as is"** without any **warranty**.
 Use at your own risk.

 For more information and to report security issues, please refer to our [`SECURITY.md`](SECURITY.md)